The Effects of Taking Too Much Pain Medication

 When prescription painkillers burst onto the scene in the 90s they were seen as a wonder drug.
 These powerful analgesics could swiftly manage moderate to severe pain and were supposedly non-habit forming.
 Well we all know the end of that story, as these synthetic opioids turned out to be extremely addicting and have resulted in the loss of hundreds of thousands of overdose deaths in the last decade, with 72,000 deaths in 2017 alone.

-This translates to trouble for the patient who was prescribed these drugs following a surgery or injury, or for long-term pain management.
+This translates to trouble for the patient who was prescribed these drugs following surgery or injury, or for long-term pain management.
 Some people can become addicted to opioids in as little as two weeks, increasing the potential for chemical dependency.
-As they attempt to manage pain using ever increasing dosing, they may accidentally overdose on the drug.
+As they attempt to manage pain using ever-increasing dosing, they may accidentally overdose on the drug.
 Unfortunately, taking too much pain medication is a dangerous, but very common, possibility for individuals who rely on the drugs for mitigating pain.

 About Prescription Pain Relievers

 Pain relievers work by binding to the opioid receptors located in the brain, on the spine, and in other areas of the body, blocking the pain messaging to the brain.
 In addition to the pain relieving properties, these drugs also cause a sense of euphoria, as well as reduce blood pressure and respiratory rates that induces a feeling of deep relaxation.
 The prescription painkiller category of drugs includes several different varieties of synthetic opioids.
 These include:

 - Meperidine (Demerol)